vippsas/vipps-ecom-api/vipps-ecom-api.md

 3. The merchant will open the URL received from Vipps backend API.
 4. Once the operation in the Vipps app is completed, Vipps will open the URL specified in `fallbackURL`.
 5. From the Vipps mobile application appropriate status code will be appended to `fallbackURL` as a query string, such as `merchantApp://result?myAppData&status=301`.

+**Please note:** It is not possible for a user to choose another default browser on iOS.
+The phone's operation system, iOS, will always open links in Safari.
+Because of this, payments that have been started in a non-standarad browser, such as Chrome, will continue on Safari when the user is sent to the `fallbackURL`.
+Similar challenges occur when initiating payments in embedded browsers, such as Instagram and Facebook: iOS will open the URLs in Safari, not in the embedded browser.

 #### Switch from merchant app to the Vipps app